Flight Delay Compensation up to 600€ under EU law

 Ever experienced 3+ hours of flight delays?
 If yes, then under EU Regulation 261/2004, you may have the right to compensation.
 This amount is up to 600€ ($700) per passenger.

-Check if you can claim for your delayed flight.
+Check if you can claim in just two minutes.

 How long does a flight has to be delayed for compensation?

-How long can I go back to claim compensation for my flight?
+How long can I go back to claim compensation?

 What should you do when your flight is delayed?